DanHodges/TheologicalDictionary/council-of-ephesus.md

 # Council Of Ephesus
-Definition of Council Of Ephesus coming soon.
+The definition of Council Of Ephesus is coming soon!